 169—By This Time Tomorrow (2 Kings 6-7) Tells how the famine caused by Syria’s siege of Samaria was ended and Israel was blessed with abundance according to Elisha’s prophecy.

-170—The Murder of Ben-hadad (2 Kings 8) Tells of Elisha’s prophecy of the death of the Syrian king and the prophecy’s fulfillment.
+170—The Murder of Ben-hadad (2 Kings 8) Tells of Elisha’s prophecy of the death of the Syrian king and of the prophecy’s fulfillment.

-171—The Wickedness of Jehoram (2 Kings 8; 2 Chronicles 21) Tells of Elisha’s prophecy of the death of the wicked king of Judah fulfilled; also Judah’s suffering at the hands of the Philistines and Arabians.
+171—The Wickedness of Jehoram (2 Kings 8; 2 Chronicles 21) Tells of Elisha’s prophecy of the death of the wicked king of Judah fulfilled; also Judah’s suffering at the hands of the Philistines and the Arabians.

 173—Jehu’s Sacrifice to Baal (2 Kings 10; 2 Chronicles 22) Tells how Jehu tricked all Baal worships to come together to offer a great sacrifice and how he then slew all of them.

 174—Farewell to Athaliah (2 Kings 11; 2 Chronicles 22-23) Tells how Athaliah, the daughter of Ahab, made herself queen of Judah after her son’s death and how she was slain after her surviving grandson, Joash, was crowned king.